sebapersson/petab_sciml/docs/src/format.md

       library: Lux.jl
 ```

-It is then up to the specific implementation to provide the neural network model during import.
+It is then up to the specific implementation to provide the neural network model during import of the PEtab problem.

 Any number of neural networks can be specified.
 For example, for a model with a single neural network with ID `net1`, a valid YAML file would be: